lunartechfreek/pawfect-pups/README.md

 Each page on the site has some general features that remain consistant throughout.
 These are:

 * The header is located at the top of every page.
 I made this the full width of the page and I also made it static.
 This is so the user always has the logo at the top of page.
 The user also always has either the the navigation bar or hamburger menu always available for easy navigation.
 The logo also acts as a link back to the home page when clicked on and the cursor changes to a pointer when hovered over to portray this.
+I have added a slight border shadow underneath the header to make it slightly pop out from the main content and to emphasise that is is a static element.

 * The navigation bar is also static and fully responsive.
 On screen sizes above 992px the browser will display a navigation bar with all the different pages of the side on the screen for easy navigation.
 The current page the user is on has an active class on it to change to dark green so the user knows where on the site they currently are.
 The navigation links have a pseudo class rule applied to them and the background and font change colours when hovered over but are different colours than the active class so as to avoid confusion for the user.